Suranjan Das Road: History

 The road was built in the 1940s to connect Old Airport Road and Old Madras Road.

 Etymology

-The entire 4.1-km stretch of this Road is named after Group Captain Suranjan Das's, a great test pilot who lived and died at the forefront of Indian aviation.
+The road is named after Group Captain Suranjan Das, a test pilot who is considered one of the pioneers of Indian aviation.
 He joined the No 8 Fighter-Bomber Squadron in 1943 and was known to be adept in solving technical snags.
 He also participated in operations in Kashmir in 1947–48.
 It was 1949 that sparked off his life-long connection with Bengaluru.
-Having acquired training from the Empire Test Pilot School in the UK, Das was instrumental in testing the Hindustan Trainer2 (HT-2) at Hindustan Aeronautics (HAL).
-Das was killed on January 10, 1970 when the HF-24 Mk.IR prototype he was flying crashed.
+Having acquired training from the Empire Test Pilot School in the UK, Das was instrumental in testing the Hindustan Trainer-2 (HT-2) at Hindustan Aeronautics (HAL).
+Das was killed on January 10, 1970 when the HF-24 Mk.
+IR prototype he was flying crashed.
 A number of causes were attributed, including the failure of reheat mode of one of the engines and the inadvertent opening of the canopy during the takeoff.